Tokyo Gay Lesbian Pride Parade

 The Tokyo Rainbow Matsuri (or "Festival"), organized by the Shinjuku Ni-Chome Promotional Committee, was also held on the same day as the TLGP as a gay village celebration complementing the Parade and keeping the party going into the small hours.

-The TLGP was held again in August 2005 - again, attracting well over 3,000, according to the organizers, and even more in 2006.
+The TLGP was held again in August 2005 - again, attracting well over 3,000 people, according to the organizers, and even more in 2006.

 However, the most effective criticism was that leveled at the "Lesbian & Gay" part of the parade's title, in that it ignored the needs of other sexual minorities.
 From 2007, therefore, it became the "Tokyo Pride Parade."